appreciated/maven-springboot-electron/README.md

 ## Maven + Springboot + Electron (+ OpenJDK)

-This project is a starting point to wrap any Java web applications (f.e.
-Springboot) with electron.
+This project is a starting point to wrap any Java web application (f.e. using Springboot) with electron as a native executable.
 For the build process only maven is being used.
 This project contains all the necessary configuration and some placeholder files to get you started.

 This project was inspired a lot by [electron-java-app](https://github.com/jreznot/electron-java-app), but it has some key differences:
 * Instead of Gradle only Maven is being used (ofcourse also Node but indirectly)